ThinkerDesigns/ThinkerDesigns/README.md

 # About me
-  Hi there, Im the thinker.
+  Hi there, I'm The Thinker.
   I started my programming journey in March of 2020 specifically right after the lockdown.
 I have since then advanced by learning more languages and even going as far as to       learn about hardware and experience industrial level tech.

 <a href="https://github.com/anuraghazra/github-readme-stats">